kunjgit/GameZone/Games/DJ_Drum_Kit/readme.md

 ## **How to play? 🕹️**
 - Tap on different parts of drum set to play sound
+- If playing on a device with keyboard input hitting the keys will also generate the same output
 <br>

 ## **Screenshots 📸**